 If virus removal is important to you, I wouldn’t recommend counting on the RapidPure Intrepid as a purification solution for anything beyond short trips or day use where you can keep track of how much water you’ve processed with it.
 For longer trips or higher volume use, there are much more reliable, though heavier and more expensive solutions available.
 For example, MSR’s Guardian water purifier is one option I would recommend while a filter such as the Sawyer Squeeze Water Filter in combination with an Ultraviolet Katadyn Purifier to kill viruses would be another (see Ultraviolet Water Purification 101.)

 Disclosure: The manufacturer provided the author with a sample Intrepid bottle for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.